ludwiglierhammer/cdm_reader_mapper/docs/tool-overview-databundle.rst

 After mapping to the CDM format it is useful to check if the CDM tables contain any duplicates.
 The duplicate checker included in the ``cdm_reader_mapper`` toolbox is based on python record linkage toolkit RecordLinkage_.

-The first step is to call the method function :py:func:`DataBundle.duplicate_check`.
+The first step is to call the method function :func:`.DataBundle.duplicate_check`.
 This function scans the CDM tables for any duplicates.

 .. code-block:: console